beginning of content

 Even after you have your baby, some foods may require extra care during storage, preparation, and handling.

-Seafood contains nutrients that are important for a child’s development.
-However, it can contain mercury, which is harmful.
+Seafood contains nutrients that are important for a child's development.
+Seafood can also contain mercury, which is harmful.
 Monitor your seafood intake if you are pregnant, or if your child is under 6 years old.

 Safely include fish as an important part of a balanced diet.